 We also, in line with a requirement of the CHP, publish brief statistical annual report on our external website.
 Reports are located here.

 Information and support for anyone making a complaint to you

-Please direct individuals to Richard Bews, Appeals, Complaints and Conduct Manager (ACCM):
+Please direct individuals to the Complaints and Student Conduct Manager (CSCM) at firstname.lastname@example.org

 Contact is preferable via email in the first instance in order to arrange a suitable appointment time but short notice consultations and telephone appointments may be available, though cannot be guaranteed.

 In addition to the CSCM, you may also wish to direct students to a member of University Academic or Administrative staff such as their Programme Leader, Year Tutor, Personal Development Tutor (PDT) or a member of School Office administration staff.

 All students have the right of access to the services provided by Edinburgh Napier Students' Association (ENSA) representative or member of staff from ENSA Advice.

 To guarantee they will get to see someone and to avoid a wasted journey, contact via email or telephone is advisable in the first instance to determine a suitable appointment time.